 Participating in the lottery is relatively easy.
 You fill out a form on the DV program website while it is available, from early October through early November.
-Applicants must submit entries for the DV-2022 program electronically at dvprogram.state.gov between noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 7, 2020, and noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 10, 2020.
+Applicants must submit entries for the DV-2023 program electronically at dvprogram.state.gov between first week of October 2021, and the first week of November 2021.
 Do not wait until the last week of the registration period to enter, as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.
+If you submit online booking application with us, we will review your information and photograph and submit it when DV officially opens on October 2021.
+We will let you know if your application doesn’t meet the DV requirements.
 The law allows only one entry per person during each entry period.
 The Department of State uses sophisticated technology to detect multiple entries.
 Submission of more than one entry will render you ineligible for a DV.
 Most of the questions are easy to understand; however, there are a few places where these extra suggestions may be helpful:

 For “country of birth,” list the country you were born in, regardless of where you currently live.
 If the country has a different name now than it did when you were born, use the country’s current name.

 For “country of eligibility,” list either your country of birth, or—if you qualify to use your spouse’s or your parents’ birth countries—list that country.
 The country you currently live in is irrelevant for this question.

 Your spouse: You must list your spouse, even if he or she doesn’t live with you and does not intend to immigrate with you.

 Your children: You must list all of your biological children and all of your adopted children, no matter how old they are.
 You should also list all of your step-children under age 21, even if you are no longer married to their parent.

 Once you submit your application, it’s essential to keep your confirmation number, because this is the only way to know if you’ve been selected.